TH-Projects/FileNest/README.md

 ## Project Documentation

-A description of the structure and decisions in the project is provided inside the `documentation`-Folder
+A description of the structure and decisions in the project in german language is provided inside the `documentation`-Folder

 Further information about used technologies can be found here:
 - [Docker-Documentation](https://docs.docker.com/manuals/)